chesslablab/spablab/README.md

 ![React Chess](/resources/demo.gif)

-Install the dependencies:

-    npm install

-Create an .env file:

-    cp .env.example .env

-Update the `REACT_APP_PHP_CHESS_SERVER_URL` in your `.env` file to the URL of the WebSocket server as per the [server documentation](https://github.com/programarivm/chess-server).

-Then, in the project directory, you can run:
+In the project directory, you can run:

 #### `npm start`